ryanadamczyk/ryanadamczyk.github.io/_posts/2023-07-26-request-tracker-5-install-part-1.md

 what's already been done, and when tasks were (or weren't) completed.

 # Background
 I work for Florida Atlantic University and was given a project to upgrade our Request Tracker software.
-Previously we were running RT 4.4.1 on a CentOS 7 virtual machine.
-I upgraded us to RT 5.0.4 running on a CentOS 9 VM.
+Previously we were running RT 4.4.1 on a CentOS Stream 7 virtual machine.
+I upgraded us to RT 5.0.4 running on a CentOS Stream 9 VM.
 Throughout this process documentation on the internet was very slim, therefore I documented all steps I took to provide a guide for others in the future who wish to do a similar install.

-For the purposes of this tutorial I will be assuming that you are running CentOS 9, or a similar RHEL distribution.
+For the purposes of this tutorial I will be assuming that you are running CentOS Stream 9, or a similar RHEL distribution.

 I will also be splitting the tutorial into three parts:
 1. Dependencies and Database